QualInsight/qualinsight-plugins-sonarqube-smell/README.md

 </dependency>
 ```

-_Note_: The dependency is available in Maven central repository.
+_Note 4_: The dependency is available in Maven central repository.

+_Note 5:_ The API is packaged as an OSGi bundle.

 #### Annotating code